screwtop/diskbench/Readme.txt

    This is currently a work-in-progress and should be considered alpha-quality.
 Don't expect it to work, and use at your own risk!

+Design Objectives

+   The design objectives for diskbench have always been very modest.
+I don't consider myself a C programmer, but it was clearly a good language for the job.

+   The main design objectives:

+   Cover the basics.
+          The tests should cover the three basic low-level metrics for mechanical hard disk drive performance: access times, sequential transfer rate, and interface speed.
+          These metrics allow different drives to be compared quickly and easily, but has the drawback of not taking into account the caching algorithms used by the drive (sometimes referred to as the drive firmware).
+For real-world application workloads, especially in desktop
+          environments where disk activity is triggered by a single user and tends to feature highly localised patterns of access, the cacheing behaviour of the drive can have a major effect on the overall speed (IOPS: input/output operations per second).

+   Be non-destructive.
+          The files being tested are opened in read-only mode, so it should be impossible to damage or erase any data using these tools.
+You can therefore happily use these benchmarks on partitioned disks with data on them (although if other system processes are using the disk, the results will not be pure).
+This has the drawback that you cannot test the performance of write operations, which are extremely important in many applications.
+The type of drive, interface, or configuration (e.g. RAID) can have a significant effect on the relative write-vs.-read performance, which
+          diskbench will not help you identify.

+   Be simple.
+          The measurements are conceptually simple; the programs should be simple as well.
+Complexity leads to overhead and fuzzier benchmark results.

+   Be portable.
+          I wanted to be able to run these benchmarks on a variety of different systems that I use frequently.
+The programs should be quite portable due to their simplicity, the use of C as an implementation language, and the use of standard library calls.

 The Utilities